 Encryption is the practice of scrambling information in a way that only someone with a corresponding key can unscramble and read it.
 Encryption is a two-way function.
 When you encrypt something, you’re doing so with the intention of decrypting it later.

-This is a key distinction between encryption and hashing.
+This is a key distinction between encryption and hashing (forgive me the pun).

 To encrypt data you use something called a cipher, which is an algorithm – a series of well-defined steps that can be followed procedurally – to encrypt and decrypt information.
-The word algorithm has kind of a daunting connotation because of the scars we all still bear from high school and college calculus.
+The algorithm can also be called the encryption key.
+I realize the word algorithm has kind of a daunting connotation because of the scars we all still bear from high school and college calculus.
 But as you’ll see, an algorithm is really nothing more than a set of rules–and they can actually be pretty simple.

 Encryption has a long, storied history.
 It dates back to at least 1900 BC after the discovery of a tomb wall with non-standard hieroglyphs chiseled into it.
 Since then there have been countless historical examples.